jm-cook/my-smart-home/entur_situation_exchange/README.md

    The service returns a dict containing start (a datetime when the deviation started), summary, and description.

 5. Create sensors for each of the lines you are interested in.
-To do this you can create trigger based teplate sensors.
+To do this you can create trigger based template sensors.
 For example (in ```configuration.yaml```):

 ```yaml